 My usage of messaging applications really started between 2012-2013.
 At the time I was preparing for my move to Seoul and learned from some of my close DC grad school friends that downloading the popular free-calling & messaging app known as KakaoTalk would be beneficial for staying in touch with friends both overseas, and communicating easily with friends in Seoul.

 I had never heard of KaoTalk(short name version) prior to preparing to move to Seoul.
 However, I soon discovered that it was a Korean mobile app that was the no.1 app in all of Korea.
 Wanting to follow the locals I began to use KaoTalk as my go-to app for connecting with people and staying in touch with new acquaintances, classmates, and Korean friends.
-Throughout my school life in Korea I used KaoTalk majorly for communicating with/following group chats between my Korea University (KU) foreign friends, my Korean language partners, my ex-BF, and even some of my Korean co-workers & employers (*yes, in some Korean offices your boss may feel close enough with you to contact you on a messenger).
+Throughout my school life in Korea I used KaoTalk majorly for communicating with/following group chats between my Korea University (KU) foreign friends, my Korean language partners, and even some of my Korean co-workers & employers (*yes, in some Korean offices your boss may feel close enough with you to contact you on a messenger).

 I enjoyed using KaoTalk for one full year until I realized I started receiving numerous random spam messages from strangers, and was unable to block them.
 Additionally, post-graduation many of my KU friends were returning home or moving to other countries & were no longer interested in keeping KaoTalk.
 So, during mid-2014 I decided to return to LINE.